viamrobotics/docs/docs/modular-resources/create/_index.md

 ## Prepare to code a new resource model

-Before you start coding a new resource model, follow these steps to find the appropriate source code:
+Before you start coding a new resource model, follow these steps to find the appropriate source code as a reference for the methods you need to implement:

 1. **Understand your model's client interface:**

    To create a new resource model, you need to implement your model's "**client** interface" in a file called `my_modular_resource.go` or `my_modular_resource.py`.

-   This interface defines how your model's server will responds to API requests.
+   This interface defines how your model's server will respond to API requests.

    To ensure the client interface you create returns the expected results, use the appropriate client interface defined as `<resource-name>/client.go` or `<resource-name>/client.py` on [Viam's GitHub](https://github.com/viamrobotics/rdk/blob/main/) as a reference.